aye-ron98/UserGuide/docs/pages/setup.md

     git add .
     ```

-    This command will let git know which files to push to GitHub
+    This command will let git know which files to push to GitHub.

     !!! warning "Warning"
         Ensure the terminal window is opened within the root directory of your project or git commands may not work.